OutRun 2: Development and updates

-Versions

 OutRun 2 SP

 In 2004, Sega released an upgrade to the OutRun 2 arcade game, titled OutRun 2 SP.
 The upgrade added 15 all-new courses which are predominantly based around a New World theme.

-OutRun 2 SP's new courses, songs and game elements now appear (alongside the originals and new content) in the home video-game OutRun 2006: Coast 2 Coast.
+OutRun 2 SP's new courses, songs and game elements appear (alongside the originals and new content) in the home video-game OutRun 2006: Coast 2 Coast.